top of page

 • Dinner and overnight camping in Dzukou Valley.

-Return to Kohima via Zakhama
+Return to Kigwema via Zakhama

-• Dinner and overnight stay in Kohima.
+• Dinner and overnight stay in Kigwema.

 Departure